 I hope you found this article informative and helpful.
 Remember, there is no better time than now to find an online job.
 A few tweaks to your resume can improve your job search results and ultimately help you land a remote work opportunity.

 Pay attention to details like a well-formatted, effectively written resume, including keywords that align with the job.
 Then, have a professional edit it before you apply to jobs.

-If you enjoyed this article and want more resources on working remotely, enter your information below to get my FREE Masterclass How To Find Remote Work in 90 Days (or Less), so you can have more security and freedom.
+If you enjoyed this article and want more resources on working remotely, enter your information below so you can learn how to have more flexibility, security and freedom through remote work.

 For more articles on remote work, check out: